 Two of the best backpacks for travel, leaning against each other on the review writer's bed: the Travel Backpack Pro, and the Travel Backpack Lite, both made by Tortuga. ©KettiWilhelm2024

 How Lite is too Light?
-Tortuga’s Pro vs. Lite Travel Backpack (After Weeks on the Road with Both)
+Testing Tortuga’s Pro vs. Lite Travel Backpacks

 I bought the 40L Tortuga Travel Backpack Pro last year, after it was redesigned in 2023, and wrote an extensive review of the pack after taking it on several trips.
 (Including my plastic-free water experiment in El Salvador, a month in Brazil, and a few domestic jaunts.)